-In order to improve on QA productivity, teams need to have access to real end user devices.
+In order to improve QA productivity, teams need to have access to real end-user devices.

 “Adopting cloud based tools for your mobile development and testing is a huge opportunity for app developing companies to improve their performance.
 The return on investment is in weeks.”

 1. Consider automating most of the testing, choose any of the excellent open source testing frameworks available for the most popular mobile platforms

 2. Avoid totally unnecessary vendor lock-in by using standard languages (Java, dotnet, perl, php, python, ruby), there is a pool of millions of developers using these languages to tap into